 This post contains affiliate links at no extra cost to you or the shops to which they link.
 Thank you for your support.

 OK, guys.
 I am going to bring you a series of posts that are very dear to my heart.
 My favorite vintage to collect is vintage drinkware.
-While I very rarely drink alcoholic beverages, I find that an icy glass of kombucha or even water tastes better when sipped from vintage glassware.
+While I rarely drink alcoholic beverages, I find an icy glass of kombucha or even water tastes better when sipped from vintage glassware.
 I also love using vintage glasses at dinner parties – they are excellent conversation pieces!

 I began collecting vintage drinkware in 2008.
 When I rented my first post-university apartment in San Francisco, I began populating my kitchen with vintage gold drinking glasses.
 The entire studio was decked out in mid-century modern vintage, complete with an orange velvet damask couch.
 The gold glasses fit in perfectly!
-I personally own several patterns designed by Georges Briard and other designers.
+I own several patterns designed by Georges Briard and other designers.

 My mom recently showed me a pristine set of Trojan Horse vintage glasses in their original metal caddy.
 The pattern shows a black horse and an intricate, metallic gold design.
 When I saw this stunning set, I knew I had to share it with my readers.